Since version 2.8.0, in the Centreon Open Source suite, the Knowledge Base module allows you

 It creates links between hosts and services and specific procedures on the wiki.

 To make things more flexible, procedures can be associated with templates.

 Knowledge Base is the solution to easily link a Wiki to Centreon.

 Centreon Knowledge Base requires MediaWiki to be installed (version = 1.31) on your system.

 Before starting with Knowledge Base, you need to configure it to access the wiki database.

-For this go to Administration > Parameters > Knowledge Base and complete the form
+To do this, go to Administration > Parameters > Knowledge Base and complete the form

 - Describe actions to solve a problem,

 - Open a support ticket,